 However, you can if you start saving your money.
 If you don’t know how don’t worry – there are many ways that can help you save money as a teenager.

 To help you learn some easy ways, we’ve come up with this short guide.
 Here is how to start saving money as a teenager!

 What’s the Ideal Age to Start Saving Money?

 According to recent studies, about 83% of American teenagers don’t know how to manage money.
-Well, money management begins when you know what’s the right time to start saving money.
+Well, money management begins when you know when’s the right time to start saving money.

 Most financial experts say you should start saving as soon as you get your first job.
 The US Bureau of Labor Statistics reported an increase in employment for the 16 to 24 age bracket from 2.4 million to 21.2 million in 2019.

 The report shows that many teenagers begin their first jobs at the age of 16.
-Consequently, if you’re already making money (whether it’s through a traditional part-time job or creative entrepreneurial projects), you should start saving immediately instead of leaving money management for the not-so-distant future.
+Consequently, if you’re already making money (whether it’s through a traditional part-time job or creative entrepreneurial projects), you should start saving immediately instead of leaving money management and personal finance for the not-so-distant future.